 Vinod Khosla (he co-founded Sun Microsystems and is linked with Bio Willie) explains why he’s betting on biofuels

-a closed loop bioethanol facility in the middle of the Great Plains in Mead, Nebraska
+the article examines a closed loop bioethanol facility in the middle of the Great Plains in Mead, Nebraska

 Vindod says this is can produce more energy than it consumes: